Post-detection inference for sequential changepoint localization: Computationally and statistically efficient subroutines in Algorithm 3

 Observe that $\mathcal{C}^{\prime\prime}_1\supseteq \mathcal{C}_1$, where $\mathcal{C}_1$ is the set produced by \Cref{algo:comp}, since

 Thus, we obtain the following coverage guarantee as an immediate corollary of \Cref{thm:coverage-comp}.

 \begin{corollary} $\mathcal{C}^{\prime\prime}_1$ defined in \eqref{set-eff-comp} satisfies the same coverage guarantees as $\mathcal{C}_1$ in \Cref{thm:coverage-comp}. \end{corollary} In the next subsection, we present a concrete example of the Gaussian mean shift problem to clarify our method.
-We illustrate another example with Poisson distribution in Appendix C of the Supplementary Material.